ambossIconambossIcon

 Managementtoggle arrow icon

-The following guidance applies to patients with CKD category G1–G5 who are not on dialysis and have not had a kidney transplant.
+The following guidance applies to patients with CKD stage G1–G5 who are not on dialysis and have not had renal transplantation.

 Approach [8]

-The goals of treatment are to delay the progression of CKD and prevent and manage complications.
+The goals of management are to delay the progression of CKD and prevent and/or manage complications.

 If CKD progression or complications are detected during follow-up, review the current management and assess for reversible causes of progression (e.g., nephrotoxin exposure, medications affecting glomerular perfusion, urinary tract obstruction).

-If there are indications for acute dialysis, urgently initiate renal replacement therapy.
+If there are indications for acute dialysis, urgently start renal replacement therapy.

 Nephrology consultation [8]